mmsaki/mercado_libre_forecasting/README.md

 ## Conclusion

-- You’ll gain proficiency in the following tasks:
+- This project accomplishes the following tasks:

    - Identifying patterns in time series data.